 Care was taken to ensure that a wide mix of different customer ‘types’ were represented in these interviews so that all possible behavioural motivators were identified.
 For example, we specifically targeted a range of job roles.
-Financial directors whose primary interest is often the financial contribution from Tax Free; strategists who are concerned with growing the Tax Free business and developing a proposition that will achieve this; and store managers or owners, who are more interested in what point-of-sale support Global Blue can offer them.
+Financial directors whose primary interest is often the financial contribution from Tax-Free; strategists who are concerned with growing the Tax-Free business and developing a proposition that will achieve this; and store managers or owners, who are more interested in what point-of-sale support Global Blue can offer them.

-The findings from this stage of the project clearly supported our view that the primary drivers of segmentation were not only firmographic, but were largely defined by retailers’ attitudes towards Tax Free and their requirements from a Tax Free supplier.
+The findings from this stage of the project clearly supported our view that the primary drivers of segmentation were not only firmographic but were largely defined by retailers’ attitudes towards Tax-Free and their requirements from a Tax-Free supplier.
 It resulted in a provisional segmentation model and identification of several distinct customer segments.

 We then moved on to further develop and substantiate our view via a wider, global quantitative research study carried out online.
 This allowed us to see if the provisional segmentation model held true across a wider range of countries and amongst a much larger group of customers.
-The survey invitation was preceded with a communication from Global Blue to ‘warm up’ respondents, and was carried out using our sophisticated online platform.
+The survey invitation was preceded by a communication from Global Blue to ‘warm up’ respondents and was carried out using our sophisticated online platform.
 This includes features which enhance the respondent experience, such as mobile optimisation.
 The result was a strong response rate and highly reliable base from which to draw conclusions.

 Finally, we added information from Global Blue’s internal systems into the mix (e.g. sales data) and applied a statistical technique known as Cluster Analysis which sifts through survey data and finds patterns in how people are answering.
-These patterns identify the different segments in the market, size them and place each survey respondent into one of them.
+These patterns identify the different segments of the market, size them and place each survey respondent into one of them.

 We identified several distinct segments – groups of customers who shared notable similarities in their needs, attitudes and behaviours.
 These segments were then cross-analysed with firmographic information to allow them to be more easily identified in real life and effectively targeted.

-“We ended up with a number of customer segments and a clear cut description of who they are, what they need and so on” explains Alexandre.
+“We ended up with a number of customer segments and a clear-cut description of who they are, what they need and so on” explains Alexandre.
 “The first very big value that we got from this segmentation exercise is that we realised some services were requested across all segments, and some services were very specific to individual segments.
 This was a critical part of the findings.”

 Because we had merged in Global Blue’s internal data we were also able to attach revenue and profitability estimates to each segment – invaluable knowledge when deciding which segments to prioritise.
 And to add a further element of ‘actionability’, we also identified a handful of ‘Magic Questions’ which if asked to any customer would immediately place them into one of the segments.
 This is an invaluable tool for sales teams operating on the ground and for those at Head Office seeking to profile the entire customer database.

 Our significant track record in segmentation research reminded us that a segmented view of the customer must be carefully implemented into an organisation if it is to succeed.
-After all, for many B2B organisations it’s quite a radical change from how customers have traditionally been viewed.
+After all, for many B2B organisations, it’s quite a radical change from how customers have traditionally been viewed.
 We knew then that it was critical not to stop at the point where we delivered the segmentation model, but to support Global Blue in developing a strong internal communications plan, as Alexandre continues: